 Freedom is one of those words that mean different things to different people.
 Many of us can be thankful that will live in a country where there is freedom of the press.
 We can be thankful that we are not enslaved by a Hitler or a Stalin.
 On the other hand, too much freedom can be dangerous.
 Allowing Iran or Hamas to act with impunity, for example, endangers the freedom of Israeli and Western civilians.

 Finally, the Exodus is worth contemplating because it is symbolic of the truth that there is no other authority in the universe.
-Pharaoh’s power is limited, narrow and corrupt – an earthly parody of Hashem’s unlimited and righteous kingship.
-Both Jews and Noahides proclaim Hashem’s uniqueness, unity and authority.
-As Rabbi Moshe Weiner states, “it is a continuous obligation for every person to think about and contemplate the existence of the Master of the universe and His greatness, in order to set the knowledge of G-d strongly in his heart and mind.”
+Pharaoh’s power is limited, narrow and corrupt – an earthly parody of God’s unlimited and righteous kingship.
+Both Jews and Noahides proclaim God’s uniqueness, unity and authority.
+As Rabbi Moshe Weiner states, “it is a continuous obligation for every person to think about and contemplate the existence of the Master of the universe and His greatness, in order to set the knowledge of God strongly in his heart and mind.”